trevthedev777/AfrikanBeasts/README.md

 ## Returning Customer Goals
 - To find more content about weightlifting
 - To check pricing and times of classes
-- To review previeously viewed content
+- To review previously viewed content

 ## Frequent Visitor Goals
 - To communicate with likeminded people